Why Are So Many Competitions Void in Quebec?

 Why Are So Many Sweepstakes Void in Quebec?

-If you love to enter contests and live in Quebec, you're going to have a hard time.
-Many Canadian sweepstakes that offer great prizes say in their rules that they are void in Quebec, which means that residents of the province are not allowed to enter.
+If you love to enter contests but you live in Quebec, you're going to have a hard time.
+Many Canadian sweepstakes say in their rules that they are void in Quebec, which means that residents of the province are not allowed to enter.

 Why don't sweepstakes sponsors want residents of Quebec to enter?